Since 2017

 Step 24

-25. The icing can be made well in advance — it keeps in the fridge for over a month and is gently rewarmed in a water bath before use.
-To make it fresh now, I combine the water and sugar in a small pot.
+25. The fondant can be made in advance (it can be kept in the refrigerator for more than a month) and rewarmed in a water bath before use.
+Or I make the fondant right before using it.
+To do this I combine the water with the sugar in a small saucepan.

 Step 25